-In sulphur vulcanization there are some drawbacks.
-In the conventional vulcanization of latex using sulphur& accelerators are liberated toxic by products like Nitrosamines during product manufacturing & service life of rubber products.
-Different international regulations like REACH (Registration, Evaluation, Authorisation & Restriction of Chemicals) are being enforced now.
-And it is of atmost importance that the chemicals used in rubber products are safe.Latex prepared by radiation vulcanization can be considered almost chemical free as only sensitizer which is non toxic is used in its production.
+In sulphur vulcanization there are some drawbacks.in the conventional vulcanization of latex using sulphur& accelerators toxic product like products like Nitrosamines during product manufacturing & during service life of rubber products.
+Different international regulations like REACH (Registration, Evaluation, Authorisation Restriction of Chemicals) are being enforced now.
+And it is atmost important that the chemical used in rubber products are safe.
+Latex prepared by radiation vulcanization can be considered almost chemical free as only sensitizer which is non toxic is used in its production.
 NR latex has high strength due to the specific micro structure consisting of cis-1,4 poly isoprene unit.
 Some of these rubber molecules due to some specific groups undergo long chain branching.
-Due to these two factors, NR has very high strength if absence of any filler and it is due to this NR latex is used to produce products like gloves, balloons, catheters etc. NR has poor ageing properties with reference to oil, fuels& high temperatures and these can be overcome by blending NR latex with other latices that have higher resistance to different ageing conditions.
-One such synthetic latex is Carboxylated nitrile rubber latice.
-When synthetic rubbers are prepared by emulsion polymerization technique they are available in latex form.
-Eg; SBR lattice, CR lattice.
-The advantage of this is that such latice can be used either alone or in combination to prepare latex based products.
+Due to these two factors, NR has very high strength if absence of any filler and due to this that NR latex is used to produce products like gloves, balloons, catheters etc. NR has poor ageing properties with reference to oil, fuels& high temperatures.
+These can be overcome by blending NR latex with other latice that have higher resistance to different ageing condition.
+One such synthetic latex is, styrene butadiene rubber . synthetic rubbers are eg SBR Latex, CR Latex etc prepared by emulsion polymerization technique they are available in latex form.
+The advantage of this is that such latex can be used either alone or in combination to prepare latex based products.